 - Antiseptic.
 Some claim that peppermint oil has antiseptic properties, but there is not much evidence of this.
 Never use essential oils on cuts or wounds as they can cause burns and worsen the problem.

 Here are some of the benefits to peppermint oil

 In addition to smelling nice, there is some evidence that peppermint oil can help ward off harmful microbes, though not specifically on dogs.
 Again, we don’t think these properties make up for the fact that it could harm your dog.
 Some studies have found peppermint oil to have:

 - Antifungal properties

-The largest drawback is its toxicity, though it’s not clear what amount of peppermint oil is fatal for dogs.
-Skin irritation and difficulty breathing are smaller side effects.
-Since we don’t have concrete evidence of its antimicrobial properties, it’s safe to say the potential adverse reactions outweigh the benefits.
+The largest drawback is its toxicity, though it’s not clear what amount of peppermint oil is fatal to dogs.
+Skin irritation and difficulty breathing are also side effects.
+Since we don’t have concrete evidence of the oil’s antimicrobial properties, it’s safe to say the potential adverse reactions outweigh the benefits.

 That’s why we say that peppermint oil is unsafe for dogs and wouldn’t recommend trying it.